 Machine learning and artificial intelligence (ML/AI) are two advanced technologies with the power to transform the way businesses operate and humans interact.
 ML/AI are already impacting industries like IT, FinTech, healthcare, education and transportation—and it won’t stop there.
-According to Forrester Research, 2020 will be a big year for AI: companies will become laser-focused on AI value, get out of the experimentation phase and really focus on accelerating its adoption.
+Companies are becoming more and more laser-focused on AI value, getting out of the experimentation phase and really focusing on accelerating its adoption.
 This means that software engineers prepared to occupy ML/AI development roles will soon be in higher demand than ever before.

 These are the seven skills you need to take advantage of the growing opportunity to build great ML/AI solutions: